-Idle Acts is a film (work in progress) developed with a group of acting enthusiasts in Beeston, South Leeds and shot by cinematographer Lou Macnamara in summer 2019.
+Idle Acts is a film (work in progress) developed with a group of acting enthusiasts in Beeston, South Leeds.
+It was shot by cinematographer Lou Macnamara, Summer 2019.

 spatial justice, coexistence and how space is (re)produced socially.

-Building and playing with the definition of ‘third places’ - as places where you relax in public, where you encounter familiar faces and make new acquaintances.
+Building on and playing with the definition of ‘third places’ - as places where you relax in public, where you encounter familiar faces and make acquaintances (Oldenberg, 1989).

-The film is both record and outcome of this contingent moment.
-It asks us about the undercommmons (Stefano Harney & Fred Moten) and the view from the ground.
+The film was shot over four days and is both record and outcome of a contingent moment.
+Unfolding via The Undercommmons (Moten and Harney, 2013), it's point of view from the ground.